anjijava16/huggingface_agents/README.md

 1. Implement and modify the Thought → Act → Observe cycle to create robust and maintainable Function-calling workflows.

+## To summarize, an Agent is a system that uses an AI Model (typically an LLM) as its core reasoning engine, to:

+1. Understand natural language: Interpret and respond to human instructions in a meaningful way.

+2. Reason and plan: Analyze information, make decisions, and devise strategies to solve problems.

+3. Interact with its environment: Gather information, take actions, and observe the results of those actions.

+Now that you have a solid grasp of what Agents are, let’s reinforce your understanding with a short, ungraded quiz.
+After that, we’ll dive into the “Agent’s brain”: the LLMs.

 # References
 1. https://github.com/huggingface/agents-course/tree/main
 2. https://www.youtube.com/watch?v=iLVyYDbdSmM&t=981s